waynegm/gpkg_io/README.md

 )
 FetchContent_MakeAvailable( gpkgio )
 ```
 ## Separate Build
 -  Create a build folder
 -  Change to the build folder
 -  Run cmake ..

+## Custom SQLite Installation
-For a custom SQLite installation set the following CMake definitons on the CMake command line (-D...) or in the CMake GUI/TUI:
+For a custom SQLite installation set the following CMake definitions on the CMake command line (-D...) or in the CMake GUI/TUI:
 -  SQLite3_INCLUDE_DIR:PATH=
 -  SQLite3_LIBRARY:FILEPATH=